The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 First Union said The Warehouse had not provided figures on the proposed number of redundancies but estimated that it would be more than the indicated 150 staff.

-The company will provide its staff within an update on proposals tomorrow.
+The company will provide its staff within an update on fulfilment proposals tomorrow.

 Where to get help: